anilkumbalam/tenet-content/articles/antennas-performance.md

 As a result, a single monopole structure can operate across multiple frequency bands by supporting different current distributions at different frequencies.

-**Key Insight**: A multi-band antenna is not a single resonance; it is multiple resonant behaviours within the same structure.
+**Lessons for Engineers**: A multi-band antenna is not a single resonance; it is multiple resonant behaviours within the same structure.

 ### Why Multiple Resonances Exist